vstinner/cpython_core_tutorial/core_developer.rst

 While the `python-committers mailing list
 <https://mail.python.org/mailman/listinfo/python-committers>`_ is public
-(anyone can be archives), only core developers are allowed to subscribe and to send messages.
+(anyone can read the archives), only core developers are allowed to subscribe and to send messages.

 Who are core developers?